SABER: Spatially Consistent 3D Universal Adversarial Objects for BEV Detectors: Methodology

 where $f_\phi(\cdot)$ denotes the BEV feature extractor in model $f$, and $\mathcal{I}_{\text{raw}}$ is the original multi-view image.

 The overall objective combines all three components:

-where $\alpha$ and $\beta$ are weighting coefficients that balance localization and scene confusion against the classification loss.
-This formulation ensures the adversarial object (1) prevents correct detection in the target region and (2) induces false detections elsewhere, effectively disrupting the model’s scene-level reasoning.
-We optimize mesh vertices $\mathcal{V}$ and textures $\mathcal{T}$ with \autoref{final_loss} to obtain effective attacks across viewpoints and time.
+where $\alpha$ and $\beta$ balance the localization and scene confusion terms against the classification loss, and are both set to 10.
+This formulation ensures the adversarial object prevents correct detection in the target region and induces false detections elsewhere, effectively disrupting the model’s scene-level reasoning.
+We optimize mesh vertices $\mathcal{V}$ and textures $\mathcal{T}$ with \cref{final_loss} to obtain effective attacks across viewpoints and time.